cjcoats/SMOKE-m3utilio/README.md

 Error-checking was missing for almost all of the `ENVINT, ENVREAL, ENVYN` calls.
-This error-checking has now been added, so if the user does something inappropriate in a script like assigning a non-integer where an environment variable should be an integer, e.g.,
+This error-checking has now been added, so if the user does something inappropriate in a script like assigning a non-integer where an environment variable should be an integer:

         setenv IFOO dingbats

-then the new code now error-checks to detect this invalid value, reports the problem, and exits (whereas the old code would  have allowed the code to continue inappropriately with a potentially-bad value).
+Then the new code now error-checks to detect this invalid value, report the problem, and exit (whereas the old code would  have allowed the code to continue inappropriately with a potentially-bad value).

 I/O API routine `M3ERR` was deprecated (replaced by `M3EXIT` and `M3WARN`)
-for I/O API Prototype 0.5 in July 1992, and `TRIMLEN` was deprecated (replaced by Fortran-90 intrinsic `LEN_TRIM`) for I/O API version 3.0
+for I/O API Prototype 0.5 of July 1992, and `TRIMLEN` was deprecated (replaced by Fortran-90 intrinsic `LEN_TRIM`) for I/O API version 3.0
 (2002).
 Occurrences of both of these have been replaced.